joooKiwi/smm-encyclopedia/README.md

 ### Standard used in the project

-In order to have a clean way to navigate on the project, multiple standard have been made.
+In order to have a clean way to navigate to the project, multiple standards have been made.

 #### Imports